 7. Failure makes you appreciate your successes

 Just imagine everything you do turns out to be a great success.
 Wouldn’t it be exciting to succeed at everything you do?
 It would certainly be pretty interesting to turn everything into gold for a certain while.
-The problem with this is that one will be less able to truly appreciate one successes.
+The problem with this is that one will be less able to truly appreciate one success.

 But if you have been through hell, if you have managed to overcome the greatest difficulties, the value of having finally succeeded is enormously high.